Raknoche/Raknoche.github.io/_posts/2016-07-31-PoGo-Series-Statistical-Analysis-of-the-Data.md

 In statistics, a [Poisson distribution](https://www.pp.rhul.ac.uk/~cowan/stat/notes/PoissonNote.pdf) is used to describe the number of times an event occurs within a time interval.
 This representation is appropriate if:

-* The number of times the event occurs ($\mathsf{N}$) in an interval is discrete (0,1,2,...)
+* The number of times the event occurs ($$\mathsf{N}$$) in an interval is discrete (0,1,2,...)
 * The event occurs independent of other events
 * The rate at which events occur is approximately constant.
 * The probability of events occurring at the same time is negligible.
 * The probability of an event occurring in an interval is proportional to the length of the interval.

 The number of Pokemon Go tweets within each state meets all of the above conditions, so we can use the Poisson distribution to determine the statistical error on our measurement.
 The standard deviation of a Poisson distribution is given by the square root of the number of events observed.
 (A derivation of this can be found in the previous link.)
-Therefore, the statistical error of the count of tweets ($\mathsf{N}$) is simply:
+Therefore, the statistical error of the count of tweets ($$\mathsf{N}$$) is simply:

 $$\mathsf{ \sigma_{N,stat} = \sqrt{N} }\tag{1}$$